Once upon a time, there was a Law Firm.

 Third, to avoid what happened to Bill the Paralegal, train employees and authorized users on your system to be extremely alert while checking emails and to avoid clicking any links that come from unknown senders.
 Clicking on links in phishing emails is an easy way to get caught in a hacker’s trap.
 Setting up parameters and filters on your email can ensure that very few spam emails get through, but those filters aren’t foolproof.

 Lastly, hiring a managed service provider such as Stasmayer is a great way to ensure that cybersecurity systems stay secure.
-They will manage all system updates, repairs, and investigate any potential threats.
+They will manage all system updates, and repairs, and investigate any potential threats.
 A managed service provider monitors your systems 24/7 and takes the stress of worrying about hackers off of your shoulders.

 **This happened locally.
 Names have been changed to protect the innocent.